kevgleeson78/Gesture-Based-UI-Project/README.md

 When the game of black jack has finished the user is presented with a message if they have won or not and the option to play again or exit the application.

-The yes head gesture will play again and the no getsure will exit the application.
+The yes head gesture will play again and the no gesture will exit the application.

 ### Hardware used in creating the application
-The application is compiled and built to an andriod device with unity.
+The application is compiled and built to an android device with unity.

 A VR headset is used to view the game when the application is run on the device.